letoram/arcan/doc/lua-tui.md

 You are always expected to be able to handle any non-negative, non-zero amount of rows and columns.

-## Multiple Screens

-As mentioned, it is possible to have multiple screens that each track its own state in terms of cursor position and contents, though they do share the same size.

-To manage screens, we have the following functions on the connection context:

-    alloc_screen() => screen_id
-    switch_screen(screen_id)
-    delete_screen(screen_id)

-The initial screen (primary) always has index 0 and cannot be deleted.

 # Subwindows

 While it is entirely possible to open additional tui connections that will act